steinwurf/steinwurf-docs/source/score/stream_sender_receiver.rst

 use the main thread to get input from the user.
 We read lines from standard input in a while loop, and each line is written to the sender as a separate atomic message.
-We call ``flush`` after each ``write_data`` to ensure that the messages are transmitted immediately. **Calling ``flush()`` after each message is not recommended in a real application,** but this example functions like a multicast chat program, and we want to deliver the messages to receivers right away.
+We call ``flush`` after each ``write_data`` to ensure that the messages are transmitted immediately. **Calling flush() after each message is not recommended in a real application,** but this example functions like a multicast chat program, and we want to deliver the messages to our receivers right away.
 The ``flush`` function should only be called when we want to ensure that no data is buffered within the sender.
 For example, before shutting down the sender.
 It may also be used before a break or pause in the data stream will occur.

 If the input message is the end-of-transmission message ('Q'), then we set a callback to be executed when the sender transmission queue gets empty